-DE VALORES EXTE ERNAL PROPRIETARY DIRECTORS Name or company name of director Name or company name of the significant shareholder represented by the director or that nominated the director Profile ALEJANDRO ABOUMRAD GONZÁLEZ CONTROL EMPRESARI AL DE CAPITALES, S.A.
+EXTERNAL PROPRIETARY DIRECTORS Name or company name of the Director Name or company name of the significant shareholder that he/she represents or that has proposed his/her appointment Profile Financiero Inbursa in the area of Project Evaluation and Risk Assessment.
+He is member of the Board of Directors of Inmuebles Carso, S.A.B. of C.V. and Minera Frisco, S.A.B. of C.V., holding the post of General Manager with the latter.
+He is a Director at Cementos Portland Valderrivas, S.A. on behalf of Inmobiliaria AEG, S.A. de C.V., and Chairman of the Board of Directors of FCC Aqualia, Chairman of FCC Servicios Medio Ambiente Holding, S.A.U and Vice Chairman of the Board of FCC and Chairman of its Executive Committee.
+(See Section A.6 of this Report for a description of the relationships between the Director and the significant shareholders).
+JUAN RODRÍGUEZ TORRES CONTROL EMPRESARIAL DE CAPITALES, S.A.
 DE C.V.
-Industrial Engineer graduate from the University of Anáhuac (Mexico).
-He has worked in subsidiaries and companies related to Grupo Carso during the last 15 years, of which five years he worked at Grupo Financiero Inbursa in the area of Project Evaluation and Risk Assessment.
-He is member of the board of directors of Inmuebles Carso, S.A.B. of C.V. and Minera Frisco, S.A.B. of C.V., holding the post of General Manager with the latter.
-He is a director at Cementos Portland Valderrivas, S.A. on behalf of Inmobiliaria AEG, S.A. de C.V., and Chairman of the Board of Directors of FCC Aqualia, Chairman of FCC Servicios Medio Ambiente Holding, S.A.U and Vice Chairman of the Board of FCC and Chairman of its Executive Committee.
-(See Section A.6 of this Report for a description of the relationships between the director and the significant shareholders).
-JUAN RODRÍGUEZ TORRES CONTROL EMPRESARI AL DE CAPITALES, S.A.
+He is a civil engineer from the National Autonomous University of Mexico (UNAM), a master of Mathematics, stage in France at Beton Precontraint, he has a master's degree in engineering, planning and operations research from UNAM and has completed the AD-2 senior management programme at the Pan-American Institute of Senior Management (IPADE Business School).
+He has been Production Manager and Controller at Preesforzados Mexicanos, S.A. de ICA and Managing Director of Domit Group, in the footwear sector.
+He has been a founder and Director of several footwear companies.
+He is a Director of Minera Frisco, S.A.B. de C.V. and the Chairman of its Audit Committee.
+He is also a Director of Grupo Sanborns, S.A.B. de C.V., a Director of Elementia Materiales, S.A.P.I. de C.V. and member of its Audit Committee, a Director of Fortaleza Materiales, S.A.P.I de C.V. and Chairman of its Audit Committee and a Director of CICSA, Chairman of the Board of Directors of Red Nacional Última Milla S.A.P.I. de C.V. and Red Última Milla del Noroeste, S.A.P.I de C.V., an advisory Board member of Grupo Financiero Banamex, and Chairman of the Board and member of the Audit Committee of Operadora de Sites Mexicanos, S.A.B. de C.V.
+He is a Proprietary Director of Fomento de Construcciones y Contratas, S.A., as proposed by CEC, and a member of its Audit And Control and Appointments and Remuneration Committee, as well as a Director of Cementos Portland Valderrivas, S.A. and a member of its Executive, Audit and Control and Appointments and Remuneration Committee.
+CARLOS SLIM HELÚ CONTROL EMPRESARIAL DE CAPITALES, S.A.
 DE C.V.
-He is a civil engineer from the National Autonomous University of Mexico (UNAM), a master of Mathematics, stage in France at Beton Precontraint, he has a master's degree in engineering, planning and operations research from UNAM and has completed the AD-2 senior management programme at the Pan-American Institute of Senior Management (IPADE Business School).
-He has been production manager and controller at Preesforzados Mexicanos, S.A. de ICA, and managing director of Domit Group, in the footwear sector.
-He is founder and director of several footwear companies.
-He is a director of Procorp SA de C.V., a capital investment company, a director of Minera Frisco, S.A.B. de C.V. and president of its audit committee.
-He is also a director of Grupo Sanborns, S.A.B. de C.V., a director of Elementia Materiales, S.A.P.I. de C.V. and member of its audit committee, a director of Fortaleza Materiales, S.A.P.I de C.V. and president of its audit committee, and a director of CICSA, president of the board of directors of Red Nacional Última Milla S.A.P.I. de C.V. and Red Última Milla del Noroeste, S.A.P.I de C.V., an advisory board member of Grupo Financiero Banamex, and president of the board and member of the audit committee of Operadora de Sites Mexicanos, S.A.B. de C.V.
-He is a personal representative of the director of Fomento de Construcciones y Contratas, S.A., Inmuebles Inseo, S.A. de C.V., and a member of its audit and control and appointments and remuneration committee, and a director of Cementos Portland Valderrivas, S.A. and a member of its executive, audit and control and appointments and remuneration committee.
-He is a director of Aqualia.
+Civil Engineer from the National Autonomous University of Mexico (UNAM).
+Founder of Grupo Carso, S.A.B. de C.V., América Móvil, Grupo Financiero Inbursa, and Inversora bursátil.
+He is the owner of Teléfonos de México (Telmex).
+He has been Vice Chairman of the Mexican Stock Exchange and Chairman of the Mexican Association of Brokerage Houses.
+He was the first Chairman of the Latin American Committee of the New York Stock Exchange Board of Directors.
+He is currently